gdbooks/LegacyOpenGL/Chapter5/shade_test.md

 ![SHADING1](shading2.png)

 I use a subdivision level of 3 as i think it's a good mix between performance and looks.
+If you want to see a specific scene rendered WAY more accurateley (and pretty), temporarley set your subdiv level to 4 or 5.
+If the performance cost doesn't bother you, you might even just want to have them sitting on 4.

 The camera for this scene __SHOULD NOT ROTATE__